A mouse is a secondary tool for a programmer. Depending on your development environment, you may barely use your mouse at all!

 That’s why it’s still important that a programmer has a reliable mouse to go along with their keyboard.
 The more accurate, comfortable, and useful a mouse is, the more efficient and happy we’ll be programming.

 Let’s dive right into the different features of a mouse you should consider, and any special considerations programmers should factor in to a purchasing decision.
+Here’s a preview of our top choices based on the type of mouse you may prefer –

 - Trackball vs Mouse – Which is Better for Programming?